How to buy the best mattress

 If you’re buying a memory foam mattress, relax in one position, then move into another.
 Was it easy or did you struggle to move?
 If the latter, you might find the memory mattress will restrict your movement too much, especially in cold weather when the memory foam will be harder.

 If you’re looking for a bargain mattress, one option is to try a few mattresses out in a shop, before going home to search for the best price online.
-That’s what 5% of Which? members did when they bought their last mattress, according to our 2018 survey of more than 5,000 mattress owners.
+That’s what 6% of Which? members did when they bought their last mattress, according to our recent October 2020 quick poll.

 These are mattresses that are bought online, vacuum-packed into a box and delivered direct to your door, and there are three reasons you should consider one: